Gunica

 Gunica is a small river in Poland, a left tributary of the Oder near Police.

 Geography

 The river flows through the areas of the Wkrzańska Plain, also known as the Plain Plain.
 It flows from sources near the village of Łęgi in the commune of Dobra (Szczecińska).
 Flowing in the east, it continues through the surroundings of the village of Stolec, the Świdwie lake and the Świdwie reserve area, and the village of Węgornik in the Police commune.
-From the north the rivers passes through the villages of Tanowo Witorza, pass and Tatinie.
+From the north the river passes through the villages of Tanowo Witorza, pass and Tatinie.
 Just behind Tatynia on the river, the boundary separating the city of Police from the village of Wieńkowo located on the River Gunica is established.
 Ok.
 3 km after passing through the northern district of Police - Jasienica, it flows into the Oder bub, just at its confluence with Roztoka Odrzańska.

 In the area of the estuary to the waters of Gunica, they connect with the waters of the Jasienica stream.